 Our facility, including the back deck and exhibits, is FREE!
 We offer some of the most interesting views in all of the Black Hills.
 Our 3-D model is one of the most beautiful pieces of artwork you will ever see.
 It depicts all 370 miles of underground shafts and drifts to scale.
-We have hours of reading and touch screen videos to keep you learning and interested about the history of the world of particle physics underground at the 4850 foot level!
+We have hours of reading and touch screen videos to keep you learning and interested about the history of the Homestake Mine, the city of Lead, and the fascinating world of particle physics underground at the 4850 foot level!
 We also have a state of the art classroom that can be rented out for weddings, birthdays, formal or informal dinners.
-The classroom contains the newest technology, along with one of the most exciting and fun views in the Black Hills.
+The classroom contains the newest technology, along with one of the the Black Hills.